AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 the projected content.
 Omitting this will apply the styles only to the component's template.
 This pseudo-class is a **Shadow DOM** selector.

-**The third path: The **
+**The third path: The grail of Angu-LAHR**

+>*The sun rose red on the horizon when he returned with the green vial containing a potion of invisibility.
+Only one path
+>remained.
+The blue sand shining the mornning sun.
+At the end of this path was the grail.*

-Taking some inspiration from **ngClass**, couldn't we provide out error definition object to our decorator directive and let it do all the hard work for us?
+Taking some inspiration from **ngClass**, wouldn't it be great if we could provide an error definition object to our decorator directive and let it do all the hard work for us?

-The answer is a big **YES WE CAN**.

-And with this solution our top level component template definition of the input becomes:
+The answer is a big **"YES WE CAN"**.
+But in order to do this we will need to also provide the error object of the form element that **Angular2** gives us for every validated element.

+So now the **HTML** inside our base component's template becomes:
 {% highlight html %}
 <extended-input [labelText]="'Some number'"
                 [inputErrors]="someNumber.errors"